sebanc/brunch/install-with-windows.md

   * Click `Ok` and `Apply` to save your entries into Grub2win.
     * Your entry will not be saved unless you click *both* `Ok` *and* `Apply`.

+### Prevent Windows from locking the NTFS partition
+12. Disable encryption / hibernation

+ChromeOS will not be bootable and / or stable if you do not perform the below actions (Refer to Windows online resources if needed):
+  - Ensure that bitlocker is disabled on the drive which contains the ChromeOS image or disable it.
+  - Disable fast startup.
+  - Disable hibernation.

 At this point, you are ready to reboot and you'll be greeted by the Grub2win menu instead of booting into Windows.